Code-Institute-Submissions/molacuizine/README.md

 ![Item form](static/doc/item-form.png)

-As for store status, a button was added which would toggle store status from open to close.
-This would also activate or disable the checkout process.
+As for store status, a button was added which would toggle store status from online to offline.
+The offline status would disable the checkout process and add to bag operation only.

 ![Store status button](static/doc/store-status-two.png)